-Glenburn Rest Home & Hospital provides psychogeriatric, hospital (medical and geriatric), rest home, and dementia levels of care for up to 103 residents.
-At the time of the audit there were 90 residents.
+Cedar Manor Rest Home & Hospital provides hospital (medical and geriatric), rest home, and dementia levels of care for up to 92 residents.
+At the time of the audit there were 87 residents.

-This surveillance audit was conducted against a subset of the Ngā Paerewa Health and Disability Standard 2021 and contracts with Te Whatu Ora Health New Zealand - Waitematā.
-The audit process included the review of policies and procedures, the review of resident and staff files, observations, and interviews with residents, family/whānau, management, staff, and a general practitioner.
+This surveillance audit was conducted against a subset of the Ngā Paerewa Health and Disability Standard 2021 and contracts with Te Whatu Ora Health New Zealand -Hauora a Toi Bay of Plenty.
+The audit process included the review of policies and procedures, the review of resident and staff files, observations, interviews with residents, family, management, staff, and a nurse practitioner.
+The general practitioner was not available at the time of audit.

-The general manager (registered nurse) is supported by two unit-coordinators, and a team of experienced staff.
+The relief general manager is supported by a clinical manager, and a team of experienced staff.
 There are quality systems and processes being implemented.
-Feedback from residents and families/whānau was positive about the care and the services provided.
+Feedback from residents and families was positive about the care and the services provided.
 An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.